-Organic Apple Sauce - Cinnamon Single Serve671635705518When it comes to common pantry staples, oils, flours, and spices are usually found on well-stocked shelves—but why not apple sauce?
+Organic Apple Sauce, Cinnamon671635705518When it comes to common pantry staples, oils, flours, and spices are usually found on well-stocked shelves—but why not apple sauce?
 Besides being a simple and healthy snack that offers many of the same benefits as regular apples, this humble puree also serves as a gentle food for upset stomachs and can be a versatile substitute to make baked goods vegan.
 That alone should be enough reason to keep some on hand.

 In developing our own line of organic apple sauces, Thrive Market gives this kitchen essential the royal treatment.
 We start with a delicious blend of ripe and juicy USDA certified organic apples that are washed, chopped, cooked, and blended together for intense fruit flavor and more balanced acidity.
 The mixture is also flavored with a touch of organic cinnamon to make it even sweeter.

 But it’s not done yet.
 Next, our apple sauce is passed through an intense screening process to ensure even consistency and optimal flavor before being packaged into four, 4 oz. servings that can easily be thrown into lunch boxes, purses, or gym bags.
 (Also check out our economy-sized 24 oz. glass jars.)